MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 The platform defines two times:

--  the application time: The difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC.
+-  the application time: the difference, measured in milliseconds, between the current time and midnight, January 1, 1970, UTC.

+-  the monotonic time: this time always moves forward and is not impacted by application time modifications (NTP or Daylight Savings Time updates).
--  the system time: The time since the start of the device.
-This time is independent of any user considerations, and cannot be set.
+   It can be implemented by returning the running time since the start of the device.

 The platform relies on the following C functions to provide those times to the MicroEJ world:

--  ``LLMJVM_IMPL_getCurrentTime``: Depending on the parameter (``true`` / ``false``) must return the application time or the system time.
+-  ``LLMJVM_IMPL_getCurrentTime``: must return the monotonic time in milliseconds if the given parameter is ``1``, otherwise must return the application time in milliseconds.
-   This function is called by the MicroEJ method ``System.currentTimeMillis()``.
+   This function is called by the method `java.lang.System.currentTimeMillis() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/System.html#currentTimeMillis-->`_
    It is also used by the platform scheduler, and should be implemented efficiently.

--  ``LLMJVM_IMPL_getTimeNanos``: must return the system time in nanoseconds.
+-  ``LLMJVM_IMPL_getTimeNanos``: must return a monotonic time in nanoseconds.

 -  ``LLMJVM_IMPL_setApplicationTime``: must set the difference between the current time and midnight, January 1, 1970, UTC.
+   Implementations may apply this time to the whole underlying system or only to the Core Engine (i.e., the value returned by ``LLMJVM_IMPL_getCurrentTime(0)``).

 .. _core_engine_error_codes: